BeTipul: United States

 An American adaptation entitled In Treatment premiered January 28, 2008 on the American cable network HBO to critical and audience acclaim.
 Seasons 1-3 of the show star Gabriel Byrne as Dr. Paul Weston, the equivalent character to Reuven Dagan and Dianne Wiest as Gina, Paul's own therapist.
 After an 11-year hiatus, the show returned for season 4, starring Uzo Aduba as Dr. Brooke Taylor.
 Hagai Levi, co-creator of the original show, is one of the executive producers on the American version.

 Canada

 The U.S. version was shown in Canada from 5 April 2009.

 A French Canadian adaptation, titled En thérapie, aired on TV5 Québec Canada in 2012.
+The series starred François Papineau in the role of psychologist Philippe Jacob.
+A second season aired in 2014.

 South America

 Argentina

 In May 2012, Argentina's public television network, TV Pública, started airing the local adaptation of the show.
 Titled En terapia (literally "In therapy"), it's starred by local renowned actor (and a former psychiatrist himself) Diego Peretti as Guillermo Montes, the equivalent character to Reuven Dagan, and Norma Aleandro (Season 1 and 2) as Lucía Aranda, Guillermo's own therapist.
 It aired Mondays to Thursdays around 10:30 p.m.
 The third and last season was released in 2014.